-The presentation of a research proposal and subsequent thesis acceptable to the committee appointed by the college.
-EDUCATION (READING) (27R) 27R:515 Reading in the Elementary School (formerly 27R:501) 3 credits Survey course focused on the process of learning to read in the elementary school.
-Techniques and materials are evaluated for their use in teaching the basic skills with different types of learners in a variety of learning settings.
-27R:516 Diagnostic-Prescriptive Teaching of Reading (formerly 27R:525) Prerequisite - 27R:515 or equivalent.
 Designed for teachers who have some background in reading.
 The emphasis is on those techniques and materials readily available to the classroom teacher to help cope with reading problems in the classroom.

+27R:517 Advanced Diagnostic/Prescriptive Teaching of Reading

+Prerequisite -27R:516

-27R:517 Advanced Diagnostic/Prescriptive Teaching of Reading (formerly 27R:502) 3 credits Prerequisite - 27R:516 Designed to develop ability to deal with more severely disabled readers.
+Designed to develop ability to deal with more severely disabled readers.
 Students develop competence in administration, scoring, and interpretation of informal and formal diagnostic instruments.
 Students will also develop facility in prescribing individual reading programs based on diagnosis.

-27R:518 Laboratory Practicum in Reading (formerly 27R:503) 3 credits Prerequisites - 27R:515, 27R:516, 27R:517 Supervised clinic experience which emphasizes diagnostic-prescriptive teaching as well as increased facility as a resource person.
+27R:518 Laboratory Practicum in Reading

+Prerequisites -27R:515, 27R:516, 27R:517

+Supervised clinic experience which emphasizes diagnostic-prescriptive teaching as well as increased facility as a resource person.
 Students are expected to design and execute a reading program based on diagnostic screening information.

-27R:520 Reading in the Secondary Schools (formerly 27R:506) The place of reading in the total school program is examined to help secondary teachers and reading specialists develop skills needed in content reading, recognize reading problems, and become aware of the unique needs of the secondary learner.
-27R:521 Seminar: Current Issues in Reading (formerly 27R:504) 3 credits Prerequisite - 27R:515 or 27R:520 A course to deepen the student's knowledge and understanding of areas such as: contemporary issues in reading; special learning problems; related language arts; affective considerations; and causes of reading disability.
+27R:520 Reading in the Secondary Schools

+The place of reading in the total school program is examined to help secondary teachers and reading specialists develop skills needed in content reading, recognize reading problems, and become aware of the unique needs of the secondary learner.

+27R:521 Seminar: Current Issues in Reading

+Prerequisite -27R:515 or 27R:520

+A course to deepen the student's knowledge and understanding of areas such as: contemporary issues in reading; special learning problems; related language arts; affective considerations; and causes of reading disability.
 Students also research topics of individual interest.

-27R:522 Organization and Supervision of Reading Programs (formerly 27R:505) 3 credits Prerequisite - 27R:515 or 27R:520 Provides an overview of reading programs in Maryland and throughout the country.
+27R:522 Organization and Supervision of Reading Programs

+Prerequisite -27R:515 or 27R:520

+Provides an overview of reading programs in Maryland and throughout the country.
 Reading programs are evaluated with respect to parent education, teacher education, testing, instruction and materials, and research.
-Students examine their own school reading programs and develop model programs.
-27R:523 Teaching Reading to the Gifted (formerly 27R:601) 3 credits Prerequisite - 27R:515 or 27R:520 An examination of current curricular adaptations in the field of reading for the gifted students.
-The course will also focus on the special reading needs and abilities of gifted students both in terms of types of book available and techniques for developing advanced reading skills.
-27R:524 Adapting Materials for Reading Instruction (formerly 27R:602) Emphasis will be on rewriting currently existing materials to meet the needs of gifted, average, and disabled readers.
-Emphasis will also be on the production of new materials in areas such as functional reading and basic reading skills.
-27R:531 Teaching Reading to the Hearing Impaired 3 credits A survey course which focuses on the process of learning to read as it is applicable to the hearing impaired child.
-Techniques and materials are evaluated for their use in teaching basic reading skills to the child with a mild, moderate, severe/profound hearing loss.
-27R:551 Special Studies in Reading 3 credits Prerequisite - matriculation, completion of nine hours or more in the area of concentration, and permission of the instructor.
-Independent study and research under the guidance of a faculty member in this field.
-27R:590 Thesis in Reading 3 credits Prerequisite - 27:550.
+Students examine their own school reading programs and develop modern programs.

+27R:523 Teaching Reading to the Gifted

+Prerequisite -27R:515 or 27R:520

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+3 credits

+Methods, techniques, and models used for the analysis of specific tasks and selection of teaching strategies and materials to be employed with exceptional elementary children (ED, LD, and MR).

+27S:517 Diagnostic-Prescriptive Teaching with Exceptional Children

+Prerequisite -27:505, 27S:516.